uwcirg/truenth-portal/docs/source/docker.rst

 Configuration
 -------------

-Most if not all values needed to build and deploy Shared Services are available as environmental variables with sane, CIRG-specific defaults.
+Most if not all values needed to build and deploy Shared Services are available as environment variables with sane, CIRG-specific defaults.
 Please see the `global section of .travis.yml <https://docs.travis-ci.com/user/environment-variables#global-variables>`_.

 .. glossary::